top of page

 image.png

-By the same principle, the aorta’s elastic expansion allows blood to be temporarily stored under pressure, converting the intermittent output of the heart into a smoother, continuous flow.
+Similar to the Windkessel model, the aorta’s elastic expansion (synonymous with the pressurized air tank) allows blood to be temporarily stored under pressure, converting the intermittent output of the heart into a smoother, continuous flow through the vascular tree.
 The amount of energy stored is determined by the arterial compliance (ΔV/ΔP), or how easily the arteries expand with each ejected volume.

 image.png